-- How often you use your hot tub
+- How often your hot tub gets used

 - The quality of your filters